 Recognizes one staff and one faculty member annually who have gone above and beyond in encouraging the career exploration, readiness, and success of UVM students.
 These individuals are not Career Counselors per se, but dedicate a portion of their time to supporting the career development of students, consistently empowering them to seek meaningful work with confidence, courage, and curiosity.
-Nominate for The Career Champion Award
+Learn more about The Career Champion Award, and Nominate for The Career Champion Award

 The Mary Jean Simpson Award

 Identifies the senior woman who best exemplifies the qualities of character, leadership, and scholarship.
 The award is named for Mary Jean Simpson, Dean of Women from 1937 - 1954, who displayed her commitment to students, their education, and the community.

 Identifies the senior male ranking first in leadership, scholarship, and character.
 It is named in honor of Fred T. Kidder, an 1880 graduate who received his M.D. degree in 1883 and later served on the University of Vermont Board of Trustees.